Get a full PDF version of this chart with top nine B2B eCommerce platforms compared against fifteen key capabilities

 5 B2B eCommerce Site Examples

 Every B2B eCommerce project is different.
 What works well for one B2B business may not always be applicable for another.
 But there are always insights to be gleaned from successful B2B eCommerce sites, like Alibaba.
-Explore these five examples of real B2B websites to better understand how to approach essential features like navigation, product pages, checkout, shopping lists, and personalization.
+Explore these five examples of real B2B websites to better understand how to approach essential features like navigation, bulk ordering, product pages, checkout, shopping lists, and personalization.

 Wastequip